jevko/writing/2023-07-23-revelation.md

 `revelation ::=` $\boldsymbol{\sigma}$ `term`

 Besides being a cool pun, the name is quite descriptive.
-The sigma $\sigma$ operator *reveals* to the term that follows it the next variable in current scope -- it creates a new scope with the topmost variable discarded.
+The sigma $\sigma$ operator **creates a new scope for the term that follows it with the topmost variable discarded**, thus *revealing* the next variable to the term.
 The topmost variable in the new scope is the one introduced by the lambda *one step back* from the current position.
 So:

 $$
 \lambda \lambda \sigma \tau